Everyone is going to want to see your ring so when you’re showing off your hand to all your guests make sure your wedding nails are on point.

 Bring it with you.
 Make sure once you have your polish color picked out that you pack it in your wedding emergency kit to clean up last minute chips.
 Bring it with you on your honeymoon to freshen up your color too.

-I’ve gathered together some of the best bridal nail colors around.
+I’ve gathered together some of the best bridal nail colors around for perfect wedding nails.
 I’ve tired to pick shades that look amazing on all skin tones and work for all seasons.
 Come daydream with me.

 1. Skinny Dip by Essie